geomesa/geomesa-geoserver/geomesa-gs-monitor-elasticsearch/README.md

 The plugin reads from a Typesafe Config file, `application.conf`, under the key `geomesa.geoserver.monitor.elasticsearch`:
-  * `host` – The host of the Elasticsearch instance
+  * `host` – Host of Elasticsearch instance
-  * `port` – The port of the Elasticsearch instance
+  * `port` – Port of Elasticsearch instance
-  * `user` – Your Elastic username
+  * `user` – Elasticsearch username
-  * `password` – Your Elastic password
+  * `password` – Elasticsearch password
-  * `index` – The index to write requests to
+  * `index` – Index to write requests to
+  * `timeout` – Milliseconds after which incomplete requests should be considered failed and written to Elasticsearch, requests that complete after this time has elapsed will be updated in the index
-  * `excludedFields` – A list of fields names that should not be written to Elasticsearch, default is none (these field names should match those of the Java object)
+  * `excludedFields` – List of fields names that should not be written to Elasticsearch, default is none (these field names should match those of the Java object)

 ##### Sample Config